We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

 Membership: None required.
 Peapod offers PodPass, which provides unlimited deliveries for orders of $100 or more at a set price.
 The rate for 12 months of unlimited delivery is $119 plus tax.
 There are also three- and six-month subscription options that cost $49 and $69 before tax, respectively.
 If you pay for PodPass but place an order between $60 and $99.99, you’ll pay for any delivery fees beyond $7.95.

-Delivery cost: You must order at least $60 worth of groceries to get delivery, which costs $67.95 to $9.95 — the larger your order, the cheaper the delivery.
+Delivery cost: The minimum order is $60 worth of groceries to get delivery, which costs $67.95 to $9.95 — the larger your order, the cheaper the delivery fee.
 You could pay as little as $2.95 for delivery with certain discounts.
 Peapod offers delivery discounts if you choose off-peak times.
 You can schedule delivery for as soon as the next day or up to two weeks in advance.
 Tipping is permitted.
 Peapod also offers a pickup option in some areas; there is a $30 minimum order and a $2.95 charge for pickup.

 Coupon policy: Peapod accepts manufacturer’s coupons and doubles them up to 99 cents.